 Dye dispersion study to characterize how sea lice bath treatments disperse from salmon farm cage sites in southwest New Brunswick

-Dye concentration, drifter and current turbulence data will be used to estimate near surface in situ rates of vertical and horizontal diffusion within and downstream of the salmon cage sites.
-The results of these studies will provide additional science-based data to inform environmental risk assessments.
+Dye concentration, drifter and current turbulence data were used to estimate near surface in situ length scales and rates of vertical and horizontal mixing within and downstream of the salmon cage sites.
+The results of these studies provide additional science-based data to inform environmental risk assessments.

 - Date modified: